lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 My site-specific criteria are as follows:

 1. The requested URL should represent something I want to cache or respond to.
-Its path should match a `Regular Expression` of valid paths or be my landing page.
+Its path should match a `Regular Expression` of valid paths.
 2. The request's HTTP method should be `GET`.
 3. The request should be for a resource from my origin (`lyza.com`).